luke-mckeever/Cyber_Vault/Knowledge Articles/All Knowledge Articles/OSINT.md

 > ⚠️ **Note:** Website OSINT tools provide intelligence but may include outdated or incomplete data.
 Always cross-check with multiple sources, document findings carefully, and operate within scope and legal limits.

+## Business OSINT

+Business OSINT is the practice of collecting intelligence on companies, their structure, and operations.
+This includes identifying ownership, key employees, subsidiaries, financial records, partnerships, and other publicly available data.
+It is often used in penetration testing, due diligence, or competitive intelligence.

+##### Key Resources
+- [**LinkedIn**](https://linkedin.com) → Useful for identifying employees, job roles, organizational structures, and potential social engineering targets.
+Company pages can reveal growth trends, office locations, and technology usage through employee skills.
+- [**Google**](https://google.com) → Search operators can uncover press releases, company documents, cached pages, and mentions across the web.
+Using `site:company.com` or `filetype:pdf` can help locate public records, whitepapers, and potentially sensitive documents.
+- [**OpenCorporates**](https://opencorporates.com/) → The largest open database of companies worldwide.
+Provides official corporate registration data, ownership structures, subsidiaries, and directors, which is useful for mapping business hierarchies.
+- [**AI Hit**](https://www.aihitdata.com/) → Aggregates company data, including technology profiles, recent news, competitor insights, and organizational summaries.
+Useful for understanding company positioning and changes over time.

+> ⚠️ **Note:** Business OSINT sources may contain outdated or incomplete information.
+Always validate findings through multiple tools and ensure compliance with legal, ethical, and scope boundaries when conducting investigations.

 ---